Earth System Diagnostics

 Quantitiative interpretation of paleoclimate data

-I enjoy to work across disciplines and to combine observational data, statistics and modeling.
+I enjoy working across disciplines and combining observational data, statistics and modeling.
 My current research focus is the estimation of climate variability and the mean temperature changes in the current warm period, the Holocene.
 This knowledge is relevant for predicting the spread of future climate changes and allows a direct test of climate models.

-In the ECUS project, I’m coordinating a small team of researchers and students and work on a better use of the paleoclimate record to sharpen our knowledge about the climate system.
+In the ECUS project, I’m coordinating a small team of researchers and students and working on a better use of the paleoclimate record to sharpen our knowledge about the climate system.

 Interpretation of temperature signals derived from ice cores